GoFetchDeliveries/api/endpoints/webhooks.md

 # Webhooks

-Manage your webhooks.
-A webhook is a URL that GoFetch uses to send you job notifications or status changes.
+Supply URLs that will be called by GoFetch to send you job notifications or status changes.
 HTTP GET requests are used for all webhooks.

 * [Create a webhook](#create-a-webhook)